Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/adobe-analytics-release-notes.md

 * Fixed an issue where entire context data dictionary in track request was dropped if any of its key had non string value.

-## July 21, 2021

-### iOS Analytics 2.5.1

-* Removed retrieval and generation of Analytics tracking identifier \(AID\).
-Existing AID values stored on the device will continue to be loaded and used, however new visitors will not be assigned an AID value.

 ### Android Analytics 1.2.8

 * Fixed undefined dependencies in .pom file, preventing developers from including the v1.2.7 analytics library through Gradle.